gaffney2010/beautiful-cache/README.md

 The library includes some compaction logic, which is an operation you can run to delete unused parts of webpages.
 See details below.

-Work in progress - the below isn't implemented yet.

 ## Policy
 A policy refers to a set of URLs that share a memory space.
 They are named by the directory where the files are saved.